 Applications for federal and state grants should include local data, such as crash statistics, fatality reports, and active transportation road usage.
-Fatality data can be found in the Fatality Analysis Reporting System (https://www.nhtsa.gov/research-data/fatality-analysis-reporting-system-fars) and counts of pedestrians, wheelchair users, and cyclists are often conducted by local community members or local college students.
+Fatality data can be found in the Fatality Analysis Reporting System and counts of pedestrians, wheelchair users, and cyclists are often conducted by local community members or local college students.